 Most of the time when this question is asked about places in Mexico, it’s usually carjackings, robberies, corrupt police officers and roadblocks that people are concerned about.
 None of which are a real concern on the roads here.
 Although, some roadblocks can occur as a way for the local people to protest.

-Instead, the biggest safety concern is the condition of the roads and the weather conditions.
+Instead, the biggest safety concern used to be the condition of the roads and the weather conditions reducing visibility.

 If you want to drive the mountain route, make the journey during the day and check the weather forecast in advance.
 Ideally, you’d also have experience with the roads before.
 As well as having experience with the car (braking distance, handling etc) and driving on the right-hand side of the road (alien to us Brits and Aussies).